GOP Sen. Roger Marshall slammed Fauci's 'investments in China' but has some of his own

 Marshall has invested tens of thousands of dollars in mutual funds with Chinese holdings.

-Sen. Roger Marshall (R-KS) tried to smear Dr. Anthony Fauci on Sunday as having "significant investments in China" based on a single managed investment fund.
+Sen. Roger Marshall (R-KS) smeared Dr. Anthony Fauci on Sunday for having "significant investments in China" based on a single managed investment fund.
 But the GOP senator himself owns at least three such funds with Chinese investments.

 Marshall is a millionaire and a vocal critic of both China and Fauci, the U.S. government's top epidemiologist.
-The GOP senator went on Fox News on Sunday to baselessly attack Fauci.
+The GOP senator went on Fox News on Sunday and baselessly attacked Fauci.

 "Dr. Fauci and his spouse made almost $2 million during 2020," he complained.
-"A significant amount of these investments are investments are in China or Hong Kong."
+"A significant amount of these investments are in China or Hong Kong."

 "Yes.
 Yes, he did.
 He had significant investments in China through one of his mutual funds," Marshall replied.